 Allen Superior Court is looking for former property owners who might be entitled to money following the foreclosure sale of their homes.

-Superior Court has already facilitated the return of funds to many former property owners and has established a system that will hopefully make it possible to return even more.
+Superior Court has already facilitated the return of more than $1.7 million to former property owners or their heirs and has established a system that will hopefully make it possible to return even more.

 During 2020, the COVID-19 pandemic caused a halt in jury trials and other proceedings, including mortgage foreclosures.
 Superior Court’s Civil Division staff took advantage of the opportunity to review past foreclosure cases, looking for surpluses owed to the original homeowners.

 Superior Court has taken steps to reach out to those with a claim on the surplus funds.

 • A list of foreclosure cases with surplus funds is available by clicking here (updated May 22, 2023).
 The list includes case numbers, the amount of surplus funds being held and other information.
 The list will be updated regularly, as cases are added or resolved.